 Get the most out of your bread loaves, sliced bread and buns by making homemade bread crumbs instead of tossing them away.
+Here we’re sharing three of our favorite ways how to make breadcrumbs.

 You wouldn’t think bread crumbs would come in handy as much as they do.
 But only quick look through our posted recipes, we see bread crumbs are used in several homestyle food recipes such as this crispy chicken strips recipe and frozen perogies with bread crumbs.